 - Don’t use much leverage, if any.

 In terms of intrinsic value and other aspects, bitcoin is completely different from traditional assets like fiat currencies, stocks, and commodities.
 Nevertheless, bitcoin has outperformed all of these asset classes by far and may continue to do so for quite a while.
-Bitcoin’s extreme volatility and persistent trending behaviour make it a grand champion in the trading arena to those who have an appetite for exponential gains.
+Bitcoin’s extreme volatility and persistent trending behavior make it a grand champion in the trading arena to those who have an appetite for explosive gains.

 Traders who want to engage in the phenomenal bitcoin market are invited to use FXLeaders’ profitable bitcoin signals.
 Those who don’t have access to a reliable bitcoin broker can choose one from this list of cryptocurrency brokers.